-The benefit of this carb timing is even though your muscles have a finite capacity to store carbohydrates, this post workout window is one of the few times that can lead to muscle glycogen super-compensation.
-In layman’s terms, this simply means that after you work out, your muscles have the potential to store more carbohydrates (glycogen) than they otherwise would have if you didn’t work out first.
+The benefit of this carb timing is even though your muscles have a limited capacity to store carbohydrates, this post-workout window can lead to muscle glycogen super-compensation.
+This simply means that after you work out, your muscles have the potential to store more carbohydrates (glycogen) than they otherwise would have if you didn’t work out first.

 Eat Protein After Your Workout